Higher Derivative Sigma Models: Appendix A. The low energy limit of the linear sigma model

-Without the higher derivative term, the U(1) non-linear sigma model is formed by integrating out the $\sigma$ in the usual U(1) sigma model and just keeping the leading interaction term at low energy \cite{Burgess:2020tbq,Donoghue:2022azh}.
-This include the tree-level exchange of the $\sigma$.
-The same procedure works in the higher derivative version.
-After some algebra we find \beq \frac{g}{M^4} = \frac{\lambda}{m_\sigma^4}+\frac{\lambda}{m^2 m_\sigma^2} \ \ . \eeq The first term (coming from the first term of Eq. \ref{HDint}) is the usual result and the last term (coming from the last term of Eq. \ref{HDint}) is the leading effect of the higher derivative kinetic operator.
-We recover the usual U(1) nonlinear sigma model when $m\to \infty$, but the higher derivative term is important for $m<m_\sigma$.
+Without the higher derivative term, the U(1) non-linear sigma model is formed by integrating out the $\sigma$ in the usual U(1) sigma model and keeping the leading interaction term involving the field $\phi$ at low energy \cite{Burgess:2020tbq,Donoghue:2022azh}.
+For the usual sigma model this involves the tree-level exchange of the $\sigma$, {which comes from the very first term in ${\cal L}_{int}$, such that the leading interaction carries four derivatives of $\phi$ .
+With the presence of the higher derivative term, there will also be new interactions which can be identified by inverse powers of $m^2$.
+In this case, it is the last term of ${\cal L}_{int}$ which gives the leading result.
+After some algebra, which is mostly converting factors of $v^2$ to $m_\sigma^2$ we find } \beq \frac{g}{M^4} = \frac{\lambda}{m_\sigma^4}+\frac{\lambda}{m^2 m_\sigma^2} \ \ . \eeq We recover the usual U(1) nonlinear sigma model when $m\to \infty$, but the higher derivative term is important for $m<m_\sigma$.

 There is an interesting point here.
 If $m\ll m_\sigma$, then there is a hierarchy of scales, i.e. $m\ll M \ll m_\sigma$, if $\lambda$ is not unusual in size.
 Then there is a weakly coupled EFT at energies below $m$, a different weakly coupled EFT from $m<E<M$, a strongly interacting region from $M \sim \sqrt{mm_\sigma}<E<m_\sigma$, then the full linear sigma model emerges above $m_\sigma$.
 The latter can again be weakly coupled if $\lambda$ is not too large.